kasim1011/OdooJsonRpcClient/README.md

             val searchRead = response.body()!!
             if (searchRead.isSuccessful) {
                 val result = searchRead.result
-                // use gson to convert records (jsonArray) to list of pojo
+                // use gson to convert records (jsonArray) to list of POJO
                 // ...
             } else {
                 // Odoo specific error